Moduli spaces of Delzant polytopes and symplectic toric manifolds

-The following lists some properties that a polyhedron $P$ may or may not have, and the corresponding properties for its normal fan $\NN(P)$.
-We assume $P$ to be full-dimensional and call $n$ the dimension of $P$ and $V$: \begin{itemize} \item $P$ is bounded, that is, a polytope, if and only if its normal fan is \emph{complete}; that is, if every $\alpha\in V^*$ lies in the normal cone of some face. \item $P$ is full-dimensional if and only if its normal fan is \emph{pointed}, that is, if the lineality space of $\NN(P)$ is the cone $\{0\}$.
-The \emph{lineality space} of a cone $C$ is $\{x\in C \,|\, -x \in C\}$, and equals the unique maximal linear space contained in $C$, as well as the unique minimal face of $C$.
-In a fan all cones have the same lineality space.
-For example, for a polytope (or polyhedron) $P$ the lineality space of $\NN(P)$ equals the normal fan of $P$ as a face of itself, that is, the space of linear functionals that are constant on $P$.
+The following are some properties that a polyhedron $P$ may or may not have, and the corresponding properties for its normal fan $\NN(P)$.
+We assume $P$ to be full-dimensional and call $n$ the dimension of $P$ and $V$: \begin{itemize} \item $P$ is bounded, i.e., a polytope, if and only if its normal fan is \emph{complete}; that is, if every $\alpha\in V^*$ lies in the normal cone of some face. \item $P$ is full-dimensional if and only if its normal fan is \emph{pointed}, that is, if the lineality space of $\NN(P)$ is the cone $\{0\}$.
+Here, the \emph{lineality space} of a cone $C$ is

+It equals the unique maximal linear space contained in $C$, as well as the unique minimal face of $C$.
+In a fan, all cones have the same lineality space.
+For example, for a polytope (or polyhedron) $P$ the lineality space of $\NN(P)$ equals the normal cone of $P$ considered as a face of itself, that is, the space of linear functionals that are constant on $P$.
 It is also the linear space orthogonal to the affine span of $P$.